- What We Do

 What’s the Difference Between SSL and HTTPS?

 You may have heard the terms “SSL” or “SSL Certificate” used interchangeably with HTTPS.
 For the most part, these are the same.
-An SSL certificate is the product that you are actually purchasing and installing on your server, and HTTPS is the result of having that certificate on your server.
+An SSL certificate is a product that you are actually purchasing and installing on your server, and HTTPS is the result of having that certificate on your server.

 If your website isn’t secure yet, it definitely should be.
 Here’s why: